raja-7-c/raja-7-c.github.io/_publications/2022-Arena-Bench.md

 the cognitive processes employed by humans in identifying inconsistencies.'
 date: 2023-10-01
-venue: 'In Findings of Association for Computational Linguistics EMNLP'
+venue: 'Findings of Association for Computational Linguistics EMNLP'
 ---
 Detecting hallucinations in natural language processing (NLP) is a critical undertaking that